This LCD I2C interface adapter can be added to a 16 x 2 or 20 x 4 character LCD display with a standard parallel interface to make it I2C compatible.

 By default, the industry standard HD44780 compatible 16 x 2 and 20 x 4 character LCD displays require 4 or 8 parallel data lines to drive them along with a couple of pins for chip select and chip enable.
 This consumes a lot of pins on the MCU.
 This adapter board reduces the data pin requirements to only 2 pins which can also be shared with other I2C devices.

-The backlight intensity is not directly controllable though the I2C interface, however there is a jumper on the I2C board that supplies Vcc power to the backlight.
+The backlight intensity is not directly controllable though the I2C interface.
+Some modules have a jumper on the board that supplies Vcc power to the backlight.
 That jumper can be removed and a voltage applied to the header pin nearest the ‘LED’ markings on the board to provide power to the backlight separately.
+Note: Some modules have do not have this header / jumper installed, instead the solder pads have a trace connecting them.
+It is possible to cut the trace between the pads and add header pins if desired.

 The default I2C address is 0x27.
 The address is marked on the bag that the board comes in.